kruvelab/kruvelab_functions/README.md

 # KruvelabFns
-Functions that Kruvelab uses on regular bases
+Functions that Kruvelab uses on regular basis.

 To install the R-package run: